sudhirsrinivasan/HugoSite/content/posts/how-this-works.md

 # How I built it
-Here is a rough picture of the pieces involved
+Here is a rough picture of the pieces involved.
+With this setup you can create html and view it on your laptop/desktop using hugo and then publish the html to a github repository which is then picked up using AWS Amplify to publish it so everyone can see it.

 ![Setup](/HugoMacSetup.svg)